cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

 Before you can run micro BOSH deployer, you have to create folders according to the values in your manifest.

-In the example below, the vm_folder will contain the running virtual machine instance of Micro BOSH.
+In the example below, the vm_folder contains the running virtual machine instance of MicroBOSH.
-The template_folder will store the BOSH Stemcells that are used to create the virtual machine instances.
+The template_folder stores the BOSH Stemcells that are used to create the virtual machine instances.
-The disk_path is the destination datastore that Micro BOSH will be deployed to.
+The disk_path is the destination datastore for the MicroBOSH deployment.
-The resource_pool is the optional pool of resources that Micro BOSH will use.
+The resource_pool defines the VMs for MicroBOSH to use as collections of VMs which are on the same network, are the same kind of VM from the IaaS’s perspective, and are built from the same stemcell.

 1. Create the vm_folder
 1. Create the template_folder